Frank Jay Haynes: Haynes Palace Studio Car

-Official photographer - Northern Pacific Railroad
+Official photographer for the Northern Pacific Railroad

 Shortly after his move to Moorhead, Minnesota in 1876 F. Jay began doing photographic work for elements of the Northern Pacific Railway as the railway expanded operations west.
 By October 1876, he had a contract with the railway for work in the 1877 season.
 His job was to supply publicity photos and stereoscopic views of rolling stock, depots, sights along the railway and construction activities from St. Paul, Minnesota to Bismarck, North Dakota.
 F. Jay was a good businessman and had arranged with the railroad to supply a fixed number of prints (or views) from each negative while he retained the rights to the negatives from which he could print and sell views for his own benefit.
 The railroad provided F. Jay with a free pass on all the railway trains from St. Paul to Bismarck.
 This allowed F. Jay access to all the railroad's territory from which he could photograph anything he wanted to.
 From his Moorhead studio, F. Jay could hardly keep up with the demand for his Northern Pacific Views and local portrait work.

 In 1879, F. Jay met Charles S. Fee, the private secretary to the railroad's General Manager, H.E.
 Sargent.
 In 1883, Fee became the railroad's general passenger and ticket agent responsible for marketing the railroad.
 It was a position Fee held until 1904.
 Fee became F. Jay's biggest supporter within the railroad and they became lifelong friends.